eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Data Chain Kit/page_adoption-view.md

 * Application and Service provider can reduce integrate or migrate due to one API specification
 * The IRS Recursive API enables an easy interface for complex network tasks
 * The IRS Recursive API enables different use cases which collect insights over distributed data by not disclosing the supply chain
-* The solution enables interoperability with other solution along the value chain to extend
+* The solution enables interoperability with other solutions along the value chain to extend

 ## Logic & Schema